AI Glossary

 Generative Model Bias

-A family of powerful large language models developed by OpenAI.
-GPT models are based on the transformer architecture and are known for their natural language capabilities.
+A family of powerful LLMs developed by OpenAI.
+GPT models are based on the transformer architecture and are known for their advanced natural language capabilities.

 Gradient Descent